• Skip to main content

 It’s important to note that there is a range of edibility to consider.
 There are highly desirable edibles, such as morels and oysters, and less desirable but still edible species, which can be cooked and taste okay but not spectacular.
 And then, there are those that are non-edible due to toxins or texture.
 This guide is split into highly desirable species and the edible-but-not-so-great species.
 Sometimes, you only find the less desirable, and it’s nice to leave the woods with at least a few springtime mushrooms for the table.

 If I’m missing any new england spring mushrooms, please let me know in the comments!
-And check out the guide to Winter Mushroom Foraging in New England. (more seasonal guides coming soon)
+And check out the guides to Winter Mushroom Foraging in New England, Summer Mushroom Foraging in New England, and Fall Mushroom Foraging in New England.

 Jump to: